EdinMaloy/KevinMillers_BSE_Portfolio/index.md

+﻿theme: hacker

+Fork your own copy of pages-themes/hacker
+Code

-﻿# A Coded Car Robot Named Roombat
+# A Coded Car Robot Named Roombat
 I am working on a simple coded Car robot.
 I gave the him name Roombat because he looks like a bat shaped roomba.
 Roombat also has he/him pronouns apparently.
 This is the end of the description now.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |